From Synchrony to Sequence: Exo-to-Ego Generation via Interpolation: Visual Examples

 \section{Visual Examples}

 We first present qualitative results demonstrating the model's ability to smoothly interpolate between exocentric and egocentric videos at inference time in Fig.~\ref{fig:interpolation}.
-We then provide additional qualitative examples illustrating the model's performance on the exocentric-to-egocentric cross-view video generation task in Fig.~\ref{fig:exo2ego}
+We then provide additional qualitative examples illustrating the model's performance on the exocentric-to-egocentric cross-view video generation task in Fig.~\ref{fig:exo2ego}.
+Finally, we illustrate the extended Ego-to-Exo generation on the \textit{bike} subcategory in Fig.~\ref{fig:ego2exo_bike}.